JobbeDeluxe/AnimalCare/README.md

   max-feed-per-cycle: 4
 ```

+- `pen.max-vertical-delta`: Maximum number of blocks the flood-fill is allowed to climb or drop while searching for an escape route.
 - `debug.enabled`: Toggle the in-game debug stick that reports trough and animal information.
 - `debug.tool`: Material name for the debug sword item (defaults to `WOODEN_SWORD`).
 - `feeding.item-energy`: Per-item hunger value that determines how many stacks a trough (or manual feeding) removes to fill an animal.
 Lower values (e.g. seeds) require more items than higher-value foods (e.g. carrots).